 This dialogue box is used to configure the Normalize object.

-Once you’ve created the layout, click Next.
+Once you have created the layout, click Next.

 - Number of Mapping Groups: Here, you can specify the number of mapping groups that are required.
-Increasing this number from 2 will also increase the number of input nodes in the object.
+Increasing this number from 2 will also increase the number of Input nodes in the object.
 In this case, there are four tax types.
 Hence, we will increase the number to 4.

 - Omit Record If this Element is Null: From this drop-down menu, you can select a field from your layout.
 If an element in this field is null, the entire record containing that null element will be omitted from the dataset.
 In this case, we will select